 Synctuition is the first and only deep relaxation system that combines binaural beats, gamma waves and 3D audio soundscapes that soothe the mind.
 The binaural beats are used in a very specific frequency range, where its effects are at their greatest, to synchronize the brain and relax the body.
 This magical frequency range is called the Gamma (~40Hz) range.
-A very interesting fact is that only highly disciplined monks who have been practicing intense prayer for decades have shown the ability to naturally move their brainwaves into the Gamma range for an extended period of time.
+Monks are highly disciplined and only after practicing intense prayer for decades have shown the ability to naturally move their brainwaves into the Gamma range for an extended period of time.

-Until now, no one has been able to successfully use this powerful brain frequency in a manner that sounds pleasant to the human ear, mimicking our brain’s natural pre-sleep frequency, that gentle vibration we feel as we drift off to sleep.
+Until now, no one has been able to successfully use this powerful brain frequency in a manner that sounds pleasant to the human ear.
+By mimicking our brain’s natural pre-sleep frequency, that gentle vibration we feel as we drift off to sleep.

 By clearing off all the negative emotions from your mind before bedtime, Synctuition prepares your mind and body for a good night’s sleep.
 It works exactly like a mind spa.
 You will clear your mind of negative and toxic events before going to sleep and wake up to a refreshing morning full of positive energy.

-The combination of over 13000 amazing and beautiful sounds, mesmerizing music from over 2000 exotic places around the world, and soothing binaural beats in the background, will help to put your mind in the ideal state for deep sleep.
+All these combine to help to put your mind in the ideal state for deep sleep.
 Synctuition’s unique combination of 3D meditation and binaural beats have been proven to raise levels of melatonin, the hormone responsible for sleep.
-When you make a habit of using Synctuition every night as part of your bedtime routine, you will establish a habit of good sleep.
+Making a habit of using Synctuition every night in your bedtime routine, you will establish a habit of good sleep.

 Each Synctuition track is a vivid mind journey that positively stimulates the imagination.
-You can go anywhere in the universe without leaving the comfort of your chair, explore the unknown or go on an immersive journey within to see your life from a completely different angle.
-Your mind will experience a vivid movie that is made by your imagination showcasing images that are unique and deeply meaningful to your life.
-The Synctuition mind travel experience is an unforgettable adventure that provides stress relief, mental clarity and self-knowledge.
+You can go anywhere in the universe without leaving the comfort of your chair.
+Explore the unknown or go on an immersive journey within to see your life from a completely different angle.
+Experience a vivid movie that is made by your imagination, showcasing images that are unique and deeply meaningful to your life.
+The Synctuition mind travel experience is an unforgettable adventure that provides stress relief, mental clarity, and self-knowledge.

 Treating yourself to a 25-minute Synctuition journey— the equivalent of 4 hours of deep meditation — as part of your preparation for sleep each night means that you give yourself a positive mental shower.
-This is ultimately the perfect way for getting rid of feelings of anxiety and helping your mind to relax and unwind before you go to bed.
+Ultimately, the perfect way of getting rid of feelings of anxiety, helping your mind to relax, and unwind before bed.
 And the best thing?
 It is a truly natural, non-invasive way to sleep better.

 Deep relaxation is the key to achieving a well-deserved deep restorative sleep.
-Good sleep habits have been proven to carry many health benefits that allow us to function more efficiently and live a longer, more prosperous life.
+Good sleep habits have been proven to carry many health benefits that allow us to function more efficiently.
+Not to mention, live a longer, more prosperous life.
 In order to experience the many benefits of sleep, the best thing you can do is begin the fulfilling journey of guided sleep meditation.
-Synctuition’s audio technology has been designed with the purpose of helping you sleep better and improve your quality of life.
+Synctuition’s audio technology is designed with the purpose of helping you sleep better and improve your quality of life.